Enjoy these Gluten-free Chocolate Chip Muffins as a breakfast treat, daytime snack or delicious dessert.

 Challenges, challenges, challenges.

 Since Greg was diagnosed with IBS, we have been faced with quite a bit of challenges of the food variety.
 Once the elimination phase of his low FODMAP diet ended, we slowly started re-introducing foods to see what he can and cannot tolerate.
-He seems to be doing quite well in terms of eating some of the foods that are not considered to be low FODMAP, such as beans, onions, garlic, apples and other items.
+He seems to be doing quite well in terms of eating some of the foods that are not considered to be low FODMAP, such as beans, apples and other items.

 Part of managing IBS is figuring out which foods are okay to eat and in what quantities.
 Since every person is different, it can be quite challenging to determine this.
 There is a lot of trial and error.

 So that brings me to the creation of these Gluten-Free Chocolate Chip Muffins, which also happen to be low FODMAP.
 Since butter is acceptable on the low FODMAP diet, my main challenge was substituting the milk with a non-dairy alternative that would allow the muffins to remain soft and moist.

 Enter the star of this recipe: COCONUT MILK!